kobiso/CBAM-tensorflow/README.md

 To change *reduction ratio*, you can add an argument `--reduction_ratio=8`.

 ## Train a Model
-You can simply run the model by executing following scripts.
+You can simply run a model by executing following scripts.
 - `sh train_ResNext.sh`
 - `sh train_inception_resnet_v2.sh`
 - `sh train_inception_v4.sh`